How to Lower Ph in Pool, Naturally: Essential Info

 What Happens if the pH is too High?

-When pH gets excessively high, the water becomes overly soft.
+When the pH gets excessively high, the water becomes overly soft.
 The effects?
-Well, just think skin irritation alongside dryness and red eyes.
+Well, just think of skin irritation alongside dryness and red eyes.
 Too high a pH level can also damage swimwear including swim caps and goggles.
 That’s not all — water with a pH that’s too high can cause scaling on pool equipment which in turn hampers the effectiveness of the pool’s circulation system and increases the cost of maintenance.

 It’s also worth noting that too high a pH level can cause you to spend more on chlorine.
 Why?
 Well, it’s only because soft water (as a result of a spike in pH level) causes the chlorine to work less effectively.
 In other words, you’ll need to add much higher amounts for proper disinfection.